12 Agile principles: how an agile approach transforms business processes

 1. Direct face-to-face conversation resolves issues faster than any chats or reports.

-2. Project members communicate directly on a regular basis — for example, at daily 15-minute standups.
+2. Project participants communicate directly on a regular basis, for example during daily 15-minute standups.

 3. This helps set priorities immediately, eliminate miscommunication, and align actions.
 Example: a team was working on a new module for a CRM system.